FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task3_3_usecase.md

   apiGroup: rbac.authorization.k8s.io
 ```

-## 2. Cluster-Wide Permissions with ClusterRole and ClusterRoleBinding
+## Cluster-Wide Permissions with ClusterRole and ClusterRoleBinding

 ### Use Case: Reading Secrets Across All Namespaces

-- **Scenario**: A monitoring tool needs to read Secrets across all namespaces to gather configuration information.
+- Scenario: A monitoring tool needs to read Secrets across all namespaces to gather configuration information.
-- **Why Choose ClusterRole and ClusterRoleBinding**:
+- Why Choose ClusterRole and ClusterRoleBinding:
-  - **ClusterRole**: Appropriate for defining permissions that span multiple namespaces.
+  - ClusterRole: Appropriate for defining permissions that span multiple namespaces.
-  - **ClusterRoleBinding**: Applies permissions across the entire cluster.
+  - ClusterRoleBinding: Applies permissions across the entire cluster.

 ### Example: